pishoyg/coptic/README.md

    control on the code.
 You could run unit tests, `doctoc README.md`, and also force the data to follow a certain structure.

-1. Add doc comments, type hints, assertions, and stripping.
+1. Add doc comments.

+1. Add assertions.

+1. Strip inputs more liberally.

 1. Force type hints.
 Use [type_enforced](https://github.com/connor-makowski/type_enforced).